-Elective (cardiac, thyroid, Sebaceous Adenitis) –
+Elective (Cardiac, Thyroid, or Sebaceous Adenitis) –

 Cardiac – many diseases of the heart can be screened through exam.
 Visit Orthopedic Foundation for Animals (OFA) for more information.
 December 2020, OFA revised their recommendations for cardiac screening to include annual exams.

 Sebaceous Adenitis (SA) – SA is also discussed in the next section.
 This is a disorder of the sebaceous glands.
-False positives are common if the skin punch biopsy does not gather affected/symptomatic cells since these may be focal rather than extensive in coverage area.
+False negatives are common if the skin punch biopsy does not gather affected/symptomatic cells since these may be focal rather than extensive in coverage area.
 Visit Orthopedic Foundation for Animals (OFA) and/or Poodle Club of America for more information.

 SYMPTOMATIC HEALTH SCREENS

 Ear infections – poodles tend to grow thick hair even in their ears.
-Often hair must be removed to allow air flow and to prevent infections.
+Often, hair must be removed to allow air flow and to prevent infections.
 Visit DogMD for more information.